kalibera/rchk/doc/SINGULARITY.md

 # Analyzed 71 functions, traversed 489 states.
 ```

-If installation of a package from a tarball fails, but the package of that
-name has not previously been installed, the container automatically attempts
-to install the same package from CRAN and then again from the local tarball.
-This is to handle automatically the common case when the installation has
-originally failed because of missing package dependencies.
+The container uses `install_package_libraries` from `utils.r` to install
+just shared libraries of the package to check (using `R CMD INSTALL
+--libs-only`).
+Packages (shared libraries) installed this way are kept in
+`libsonly`.
+Dependent R packages are installed fully and are kept in
+`libs`.  `build` includes build directories of both kinds of packages (what
+normally is in temporary session directory when using R, but with rchk,
+these are needed to extract LLVM bitcode).  `libsonly` is in fact not
+re-used across runs of the container, but `lib` and `build` are when
+available.
+They may be deleted when the container is not running, and
+dependencies will then be re-installed as needed.
+Outputs from the checks
+are kept in files ending with `check` next to the shared library objects
+checked, so under `libsonly` with the def image and `libs` with the bionic
+image.

 ## Sandboxed images

 Some R packages may require additional operating system library dependencies
-not included in the container recipe `singularity.def` above.
-You can add
+not included in the container recipe above.
+You can add additional
-additional Ubuntu-packaged libraries to the container recipe before building
+Ubuntu-packaged libraries to the container recipe before building it.
-it.
 Alternatively, you can build a container `sandbox` directory instead of a
 single container image file, and dynamically add required libraries to the
 sandbox directory as needed.
 You can also use an `overlay` (see below),
 which works also with the pre-built image available from Singularity hub.

 The following example builds a sandboxed container directory.
 We then try to